-Exhibitions include Real Estate Flowers at the Kelowna Art Gallery, Kelowna, British Columbia; Microbial Baroque, Saint Mary's University Art Gallery, Halifax, Nova Scotia; CAFKA.09: Veracity, Contemporary Art Forum Kitchener and Area, Kitchener, Ontario; Collages in Motion and Artificial Dreams at the Art Gallery of Greater Victoria, Victoria, British Columbia; Curious Lights at the Union Gallery, Queen’s University, Kingston, Ontario; Cultural, Temporal and Imagined: Landscape in Recent Contemporary Acquisitions, Art Gallery of Greater Victoria, Victoria, British Columbia; Ecotopia curated by Amanda Cachia, at the Kitchener-Waterloo Art Gallery, and toured to the Southern Alberta Art Gallery, (Lethbridge, Alberta), Nickle Galleries (Calgary, Alberta) and the Kenderdine Art Gallery (Saskatoon, Saskatchewan).
-Recent residencies include the Ontario College of Art & Design University Digital Painting Atelier: Drawing and Painting Program, DPXA Area of Specialization in the Faculty of Art, Toronto, Ontario.
-Recent residencies include the Doris McCarthy Artist-in-Residence program through the Ontario Heritage Trust, and the Banff Centre for Arts and Creativity, Artist-in-Residence (BAiR) program in Visual + Digital Arts.
+Exhibitions include Real Estate Flowers at the Kelowna Art Gallery, Kelowna, British Columbia; Microbial Baroque, Saint Mary's University Art Gallery, Halifax, Nova Scotia; CAFKA.09: Veracity, Contemporary Art Forum Kitchener and Area, Kitchener, Ontario; Collages in Motion and Artificial Dreams at the Art Gallery of Greater Victoria, Victoria, British Columbia; Curious Lights at the Union Gallery, Queen’s University, Kingston, Ontario; Cultural, Temporal and Imagined: Land- scape in Recent Contemporary Acquisitions, Art Gallery of Greater Victoria, Victoria, British Columbia; and Ecotopia curated by Amanda Cachia, at the Kitchener-Waterloo Art Gallery, and toured to the Southern Alberta Art Gallery, (Lethbridge, Alberta), Nickle Galleries (Calgary, Alberta) and the Kenderdine Art Gallery (Saskatoon, Saskatchewan).
+Recent residencies include the Ontario College of Art & Design University Digital Painting Atelier, Toronto, Ontario, the Doris McCarthy Artist-in-Residence program through the Ontario Heritage Trust, and the Banff Centre for Arts and Creativity, Late Spring, Artist in Residence (BAiR) program in Visual + Digital Arts.
 In 2016, Wilson participated in On Your Mark, a drawing exhibition curated by Anik Glaude, at the Varley Art Gallery, Markham, Ontario.
-She has also participated in group exhibitions at galleries such as The Canadian Cultural Centre, Paris, France; University at Buffalo Center for the Arts, Buffalo, New York USA; HeK (House of Electronic Arts) Basel, Switzerland; Carnegie Museum of Art, Pittsburgh, PA, USA; Photographers’ Gallery, London, UK; and the Whitney Museum of American Art, New York, USA, amongst others.
+She has also participated in group exhibitions at the Canadian Cultural Centre, Paris, France; University at Buffalo Center for the Arts, Buffalo, New York USA; HeK (House of Electronic Arts) Basel, Switzerland; Carnegie Museum of Art, Pittsburgh, PA, USA; Photographers’ Gallery, London, UK; and the Whitney Museum of American Art, New York, USA, amongst others.
 Recent exhibitions include Chemosphere, a large-scale site project curated by Sonya Blazek at the Judith & Norman Alix Art Gallery in Sarnia, Ontario.
 Current exhibitions include The body may be said to think with works by Doris McCarthy and Kate Wilson curated by Stuart Reid at the Doris McCarthy Gallery, University of Toronto Scarborough, and Fictional Winds, a series of nineteen drawings installed in the Instructional Centre vitrines at the University of Toronto Scarborough, organized by the Doris McCarthy Gallery.
 Wilson’s work can be found in many private, corporate and public gallery collections in Canada and the United States.